IELTS Essay 356 - Should wealthy nations be required to share their wealth

 The world economy today is a complex juxtaposition of wealthier nations on one hand and not so wealthy on the other.
 The developed western countries seem to be living in a futuristic era while the rest of the world is caught in medieval mindsets and technologies.
 This enormous gap cannot be bridged without co-operation from both sides of the divide.
 This essay outlines two perspectives from diametrically opposite angles.

 Wealthy economies must understand that in today's heavily interconnected world; they cannot prosper in an isolated manner.
-An Ebola outbreak in Liberia for example is as much of a threat to the people in Europe or America, thanks to modern day travelling, as it is to rest of the world.
-And so it becomes an obligation on richer countries to provide the affected areas not only short term aid like health expertise but also to help with better food and education in order for those countries to handle and control future outbreaks.
+An Ebola outbreak in Liberia, for example, is as much of a threat to the people in Europe or America, thanks to modern day travelling, as it is to rest of the world.
+And so it becomes an obligation on richer countries to provide the affected areas not only short-term aid like health expertise but also to help with better food and education in order for those countries to handle and control future outbreaks.
 So as seen from above example, rich nations ought to help others in providing better access to food, education, healthcare etc.

-On the contrary though, the countries on receiving end of such an aid should strive to become independent by the day.
+On the contrary, though, the countries on receiving the end of such an aid should strive to become independent by the day.
 For instance, it is not possible to feed 1.3 billion people solely on foreign aid.
-Indian government has to come out with policies to promote innovation in agriculture so as to be able to be self-sufficient eventually.
+The Indian government has to come out with policies to promote innovation in agriculture so as to be able to be self-sufficient eventually.
 So as seen from the above, developing nations have an equal obligation to try and stand on their own feet.

-To summarize, it is impossible to close that gigantic valley between the rich and poor countries without mutual effort from both the parties.
+To summarise, it is impossible to close that gigantic valley between the rich and poor countries without mutual effort from both the parties.
 It is hoped that we forget those artificial international borders and tackle this problem as a humanity to create an egalitarian world where no child is starved and no student is deprived of education.

 Sample Answer 7:

-In today’s world, industrializes countries such as America, Germany and England are amazingly wealthy while people in third world countries are suffering from poverty and many other related problems.
+In today’s world, industrialises countries such as America, Germany and England are amazingly wealthy while people in third world countries are suffering from poverty and many other related problems.
 So, it becomes a highly debatable issue whether it is the responsibility of governments of those poor nations to help their citizens or the rich countries should share their wealth and resources to them.

-It sounds reasonable that governments of poor nations are mainly responsible to improve the living status of their people.
+It sounds reasonable that governments of poor nations are mainly responsible for improving the living status of their people.
 But for a country without any resources or investment, it would be very difficult to improve the economic status without any help from other rich nations.
 If wealthy nations share a certain portion of their wealth to the poor nations, it will be a great help to initiate new businesses and investment for a poor nation.
 Moreover, the basic needs of a country such as education and health can be filled up by donation of medicines and teaching materials.

 On the other hand, some people argue that sharing of wealth and donations of the basic needs to poor nations is not a real help.
 Because all these can easily be used up in a short time and no long term benefits might be expected.
 In addition, it is not sure that the financial support is going into investment for country’s business or it is lost in corruption, a common problem in developing and underdeveloped countries.
 So, they suggest that instead of material and monetary supply, wealthy nations should better help poor countries with technology and expert skills.
-For example, they should send the expert technician or professionals to developing countries to teach them advanced technology which can improve their business and life style.
+For example, they should send the expert technician or professionals to developing countries to teach them advanced technology which can improve their business and lifestyle.
 Furthermore, young people from poor nations should be sponsored by prosperous nations for further educations.
-In short, combination of technology and trained efficient young professionals can build up the long term economic status of the country.
+In short, a combination of technology and trained efficient young professionals can build up the long term economic status of the country.